ch0m5/Get_Hooked/README.md

 ##Tasklist
 * Carles Homs
+	* Scene Module and Logic
 	* Audio Module and Logic
+	* FadeSceneModule and Logic
 	* Collisions Module and Logic
+	* XML Management (Save/Load/Config)
 	* Input Interpretation
-	* Debug Functionalities (Except Map ones)
+	* All Debug Functionalities
-	* FadeSceneModule and Logic
-	* XML Save, Load and Congif/Awake (Except for map data)
 	* Framerate Logic and Limitations
 	* Entitiy System
-	* Player Module and Logic
+	* Player Entity and Logic
-	* Enemies Modules and Logic
+	* Enemies Entities and Logic
+	* User Interface System
+	* All UI Elements and Logic
 	* Brofiler Implementation
 	* Github Webpage and READMEs

 * Samuel Kurt:
-	* Map Design and Implementation
+	* Map Design and Implementation with Tiled
-	* Scene Modules and Logic
-	* FadeSceneModule Logic

 ## Disclosure
 We do not own any of the sprites, tilesets or music presented in this game.
 Authors credited below.